cosmicfranz/Bash-In-the-Box/docs/index.md

 * copy the libraries in an appropriate location
 * ensure that `BIB_HOME` environment variable is always correctly set before use
-* additional tools (like `run_tests.sh`) are installed as well
+* additional tools (like `run_tests.sh`) are installed
 * optional testing of the whole library (the typical `make test`)

-This way, BItBox can be easily packaged as RPM, DEB or other format.
+This way, BItBox can also be easily packaged as RPM, DEB or other format.